 DAYS 5 - 8: Kampala to Lake Bunyoni (B / L / D)

 After an early morning departure from Kampala the group will travel west into the depths of Uganda to the base at the tranquil Lake Bunyoni, the deepest Crater Lake in Africa and home to a large and varied number of beautiful birds.
 It is from this base that the optional Gorilla Trek takes place.
 Dependant on where trekking permits are available, the trek will take place in the Magahinga or Bwindi National Parks in Uganda, the Virunga National Park in the Democratic Republic of Congo, or the Ruhengeri National Park in Rwanda.
-The prices of trekking permits fluctuate and may change without prior notice – currently they are priced at US$500 depending on the location of the trek.
-There is a local transport fee of US$65 to US$70 per person which covers the return transfer and the Wildlife Authority's booking fee.
-For trekking in the DRC or Rwanda it will also be necessary to purchase an additional visa to enter either country, as well as renewing the Ugandan visa upon re-entry.
+The prices of trekking permits fluctuate and may change without prior notice – currently they are priced at US$600 depending on the location of the trek.
+There is a local transport and handling fee of from US$120 per person which covers the return transfer and the Wildlife Authority's booking fee.
+For trekking in the DRC or Rwanda (the trip leader will advise at the pre-departure meeting as to where the permits have been secured and will assist with the online visa application for Rwanda en-route if needed) it will also be necessary to purchase an additional visa to enter either country, as well as renewing the Ugandan visa upon re-entry.
 Travellers are advised to budget a little extra for tips for the local guides and rangers and to bear in mind that payment for the permit must be made in US$ cash at the pre-departure meeting.

 Depending on where the trek takes place the group may also pass through some of the local villages that have settled in this region due to the high number of refugees fleeing from the Rwandan Genocide, or from the continued unrest in the DRC.
 The villagers in this area are mainly subsistence farmers and families that farm against the slopes of the volcanoes.
 It is impressive to see how they have ploughed, planted and harvest their crops in such an unlikely landscape.